BarDavid2394/Projects/README.md

 Feel free to reach out to me if you have any questions or suggestions regarding my projects or LeetCode questions.
 You can contact me at [davidbar2394@gmail.com].

+"You don't become confident by shouting affirmations in the mirror, but by having a stack of undeniable proof that you are who you say you are."